 The second use of precise orbital information is to map every point on the surface of the earth (lon, lat, topography) into the range and azimuth coordinates of the radar.
 This mapping provides a lookup table for transforming between geographic and radar coordinates.
 The algorithm for creating this mapping is conceptually simple but can be computationally expensive.
 The precise orbital information is used to determine the range from the satellite to a topography grid cell.
-The time of the minimum range is found using a Golden section search algorithm [Press et al., 1992].
+The time of the minimum range is found using a Golden section search algorithm (Press et al. 1992).
 A second order polynomial is fit to this range versus time function about the time of minimum range (equation (1)).
-If the SAR image is focused at zero Doppler then the range coordinate of the mapping is simply the minimum range and the azimuth coordinate is the time of the minimum range.
+If the SAR image is focused at zero Doppler then the range coordinate of the minimum range.
 Of course, by definition the range-rate, or Doppler, is zero at this azimuth position.
 If the radar image was focused at a Doppler centroid other than zero then equation (2) can be used to calculate the non-zero range-rate at this Doppler.